ankityembewar-01/Seasonal-Flu-Vaccine-ML/README.md

 ## Problem Description

-My goal is to predict whether the patient should take h1n1 vaccine or not.
+My goal is to predict whether the patient should take seasonal flu vaccine or not.

 ## Features in dataset